achamberland/latin-dictionary-js/README.md

  - Inflections are part of the code, see Delcinator.java and Conjugator.java in org.kobjects.nlp.latin

+ - The program currently just generates all word forms in memory when loading the dictionary.

 ## Words Preservation

 For a maintained version William Whitaker's original WORDS programm,